bokmann/font-awesome-rails/README.md

 ### Rails 3.2

+> [!NOTE]
-**Note:** In Rails 3.2, make sure font-awesome-rails is outside the bundler asset group so that these helpers are automatically loaded in production environments.
+> In Rails 3.2, make sure font-awesome-rails is outside the bundler asset
+> group so that these helpers are automatically loaded in production
+> environments.

 ## Versioning